codechips/FooocusPlus/readme.md

 FooocusPlus supports NVIDIA graphics cards on Windows and Linux, macOS on Silicon, and many AMD graphics cards on Linux.
 We also support using AMD graphics cards on Windows at a reduced speed, and provide limited support for macOS on Intel.

-## Installing FooocusPlus Preview
+## Installing FooocusPlus

-FooocusPlus is currently in preview, which means we are still working on ways to make the installation process even easier.
-However, you can get a sneak peak of FooocusPlus right now by downloading:
+For Linux users, please use the [Installation Script for Linux](https://github.com/DavidDragonsage/FooocusPlus/wiki/Installation-Script-for-Linux) in the FooocusPlus Wiki.

+If you were using a pre-release or Beta version of FooocusPlus, please be sure to delete or at least rename it first, it is not compatible with the release version.
+Ideally FooocusPlus should be installed on a high speed internal drive such an NVMe solid state drive (SSD).
+However it will work fine on standard SATA hard drive, just a bit slower.
+First, download the following archives:

 - The _latest_ version of [7-Zip](https://7-zip.org/) (the installation may fail if the version is not current)
-- The [FooocusPlus](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/FooocusPlus.zip) Windows program archive
+- The [FooocusPlus](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/FooocusPlus.7z) Windows program archive
+- If you are using Windows, the [Python library](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/python_embedded.7z) files
 - The FooocusPlus [Model Starter Pack](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/StarterPack.7z) (the Starter Pack is optional but will save you a lot of time later)

-After your downloads have completed, first install 7-Zip.
-Next, install the Windows program archive to create a FooocusPlus folder, and then install the Model Starter Pack to the models folder.
-Double-click on the run_FooocusPlus.bat file (or the Chinese version, 常规启动.bat) to load FooocusPlus for the first time.
+After your downloads are complete, first install 7-Zip.
+Next, install the program archive to create a FooocusPlus folder and then the python_embedded library archive.
+Lastly, install the Model Starter Pack to the models folder.
+Double-click on the run_FooocusPlus.bat file to load FooocusPlus for the first time.
 We’ll download some additional components automatically on the first run.

+Optional language and preset startup batch files are available in the FooocusPlus\UserDir\batch_startups folder.
+Please copy them to the FooocusPlus folder if you wish to use them.

 ## Getting Help